FernandoMarcon/learning_notes/finances/algorithimic_trading.md

 Pull qualitative information and transform into quantitative signals that can be used in a model

+A dictionary/list of words and their associated content (positive, negative, etc.) is required for sentiment analysis in text.

 Increased inerest attributable to:
   - Bigger, faster computers
   - Availability of large quantities of text